yantheo/openai-doc-reader/README.md

 # openai-doc-reader

-openai-doc-reader est un outil basé sur l'API d'OpenAI Assistant File Search & Vector Store (V2) conçu pour lire, analyser et interagir avec des documents.
-Ce projet permet aux utilisateurs de télécharger des fichiers (comme des PDF), de les transformer en vecteurs d'embeddings, puis d'interagir avec ces documents via une interface de chat alimentée par l'IA.
+openai-doc-reader is a RAG tool based on the OpenAI Assistant File Search & Vector Store API (V2) designed to read, analyze, and interact with documents.
+This project allows users to upload files (such as PDFs), transform them into embedding vectors, and then interact with these documents through an AI-powered chat interface.

 ## Features